secretnodes/secretwiki/products/workers/src/content/platform/limits.md

 ## Memory

 Only one Workers instance runs on each of the many global Cloudflare edge servers.
 Each Workers instance can consume up to 128MB of memory.
-Use [global variables](/runtime-apis/web-standards) to persist data between requests on individual nodes; note however, that nodes are occasionally evicted from memory.
+Use [global variables](/runtime-apis/web-standards) to persist data between requests on individual network-interconnect; note however, that network-interconnect are occasionally evicted from memory.

 Use the [TransformStream API](/runtime-apis/streams/transformstream) to stream responses if you are concerned about memory usage.
 This avoids loading an entire response into memory.